Welcome to Mines and casa!

 You’ll be able to make changes to your schedule once it is finalized.
 We encourage you to reach out to us before making any changes to ensure you’re on the right path to graduation.

 When can I meet with an advisor to create my schedule?

 Every incoming student is assigned a CASA advisee by last name.
-You’ll start working with your CASA advisor after your first semester schedule has been created by the Registrar’s Office, so you don’t need to do anything except wait for your schedule to come out (sometime around August 1).
+You’ll start working with your CASA advisor after your first semester schedule has been created by the Registrar’s Office, so you don’t need to do anything except wait for your schedule to come out (around mid-June for fall start/Transfer students).